Skip to main content

 Finding the will

-Your first task is to locate the will.
-Check the house carefully: filing cabinets, desk drawers, a safe, a solicitor's office, or their bank.
+One of the first things to look for is the will.
+When you feel able to, check the house carefully: filing cabinets, desk drawers, a safe, a solicitor's office, or their bank.
 You can also search the National Will Register at certainty.co.uk (around £100) or contact the Probate Registry to see if a will has been deposited.
 If you find a will, do not act on it until you have a solicitor or probate service verify it is valid and the most recent version.
 The will names the executor and states who inherits what.

 Registering the death